 Whether it’s inventory orders or operational data, such as preventive maintenance reports, this information can be vital to an organisation and its operations.

-And, when it comes to selecting the right solution to store your CMMS data, there are two main formats; cloud-based and on-premise.
+When it comes to selecting the right solution to store your CMMS data, there are two main formats: cloud-based and on-premise.
 One allows for mobile access via cloud technologies, the other is hosted on its own server.

-But First, What CMMS Data is Collected and Stored?
+What CMMS Data Can Be Collected and Stored?

 CMMS software applications have the ability to store, collect and effectively automate a business’s maintenance management data from a wide range of sectors inside the company.